recordlabels/recordlabels.github.io/Columbia.md

 ### 1951: Black Labels
 In 1951, the 12-inch series started using a black label with silver print and a GL prefix.
 There's no evidence that this happened in Canada.

+Columbia even began issuing its own 45s in 1951.

 ### 1953: Red Label Silver Ring
 In 1953, with number 525, Columbia switched to the more familiar red label, and started using the CL- prefix for their 12-inch albums as well as their 10-inch albums.
 Reissues of the GL series used a red label and the CL- prefix instead of GL.
 This series continued (with the addition of a stereo prefix later) until the early 1970s, when Columbia finally switched to the series they use today.